L.A. man re-arrested for transporting drugs

 FRESNO, Calif.
-(KSEE/KGPE) – A man from L.A. has been rearrested after a Fresno County Judge ended the “zero dollars emergency bail rule” policy according to the Fresno County Sheriffs Office.
+(KSEE/KGPE) – A man from L.A. has been rearrested after a Fresno County Judge ended the “Zero Dollar Emergency Bail Rule” policy, according to the Fresno County Sheriffs Office.

-On January 3, 2023, detectives say they were patrolling I-5 and Highway 33 and conducted a vehicle stop.
+On January 3, 2023, detectives say they were patrolling I-5 and Highway 33 and conducted a vehicle stop on Pedro Miranda-Muro, 23, of Los Angeles.

 Officials say during the stop their K-9 Willow alerted them to the odor of narcotics.
 Detectives say they discovered 11 pounds of fentanyl powder and 1.5 pounds of heroin inside his car.
 The fentanyl’s street value is approximately $230,000 and the heroin is $12,000.